IgnitionZK/ignition-zk/docs/treasury-role-hieararchy.md

 ### Ownership Flow

 1. **Deployment**:
-   - Owner is set to the deployer, then immediately transferred to the IgnitionZK multisig wallet via `transferOwnership(beaconOwner)`
+   - Owner is set to the to the IgnitionZK multisig wallet via `Ownable(beaconOwner)`
    - During development: the relayer acts as the owner

 2. **Upgrade Control**: